Applicants must submit all the following materials to the Graduate Division by the deadline of December 10, 2018.

 - One feature-length screenplay or teleplay (half-hour or one-hour; spec or pilot).

-- The second sample may be a short story or a one-act play.
+- The second sample may be a feature-length screenplay or teleplay (half-hour or one-hour; spec or pilot), although we recommend you submit a short story or a one-act play.

 Combine all your creative samples into a single PDF file.
 We prefer that you do NOT send us hard copies of your creative samples.